Mark Eichhorn: Second stint with the Blue Jays

 On July 30, 1992, the Angels traded Eichhorn back to the Toronto Blue Jays in exchange for Rob Ducey and Greg Myers.
-Reunited with the Blue Jays, Eichhorn would pitch to a 4.35 ERA in 31 innings with the Blue Jays to conclude his split 1992 season.
+Reunited with the Blue Jays, Eichhorn recorded a 4.35 ERA in 31 innings over the remainder of his split 1992 season.
 Between the Angels and Blue Jays, Eichhorn had a 3.08 ERA in 87 2/3 innings in the 1992 season.

-Eichhorn would pitch in the postseason for the first time in his career with the Blue Jays in the 1992 postseason.
-Between the 1992 ALCS and World Series, Eichhorn would make pitch one scoreless inning in each of them, pitching in Game 5 in each respective series, both times pitching in games while the Blue Jays were trailing and would ultimately lose.
+Eichhorn pitched in the postseason for the first time in his career with the Blue Jays in the 1992 postseason.
+Between the 1992 ALCS and World Series, Eichhorn pitched one scoreless inning in each of them, pitching in Game 5 in each respective series, both times pitching in games while the Blue Jays were trailing and ultimately lost.

-At the conclusion of the 1992 season, Eichhorn - now a World Series champion - hit the free agent market once again.
-On January 6, 1993, Eichhorn would re-sign with the Blue Jays.
-In his first full season back in Toronto in 1993, Eichhorn would fare much better for the Blue Jays, pitching to a 2.72 ERA in 71 innings.
+At the conclusion of the 1992 season, Eichhorn, now a World Series champion, hit the free agent market once again.
+On January 6, 1993, Eichhorn re-signed with the Blue Jays.
+In his first full season back in Toronto in 1993, Eichhorn recorded a 2.72 ERA in 71 innings.

-Eichhorn would once again make two pitching appearances for the Blue Jays in the 1993 postseason, once in the ALCS and again in the World Series.
-Eichhorn once again only came in to pitch when the Blue Jays were trailing and ultimately lose the games he pitched in.
+Eichhorn once again made two pitching appearances for the Blue Jays in the 1993 postseason, once in the ALCS and again in the World Series.
+Eichhorn once again only came in to pitch when the Blue Jays were trailing and ultimately lost the games he pitched in.
 Eichhorn's appearance in Game 3 of the ALCS was his most significant relief appearance in the postseason, as Pat Hentgen was chased early in the game.
 Eichhorn relieved Danny Cox, who himself pitched three innings of relief.
-After a clean seventh inning, Eichhorn managed to strand Tim Raines and Frank Thomas on the corners with two outs in the eighth, and was then relieved by Tony Castillo.
+After a clean seventh inning, Eichhorn managed to strand Chicago White Sox baserunners Tim Raines and Frank Thomas on the corners with two outs in the eighth, and was then relieved by Tony Castillo.
 In Game 2 of the World Series, Eichhorn was the third pitcher the Blue Jays used, with Dave Stewart and Tony Castillo already giving up 6 runs between them.
-Eichhorn would get just one out before being relieved by Mike Timlin, as Eichhorn would place runners on first and second.
-Timlin would load the bases after giving up a single to NL MVP runner-up Lenny Dykstra, but Timlin would strand the runners to escape the inning unscatched.
+Eichhorn recorded just one out and allowed a single and a walk before being relieved by Mike Timlin.
 This was Eichhorn's last postseason appearance.

 At season's end, the now two-time World Series champion Eichhorn was once again a free agent.